Statutes of Lithuania: Third Statute

 The Third Statute, described as an "outstanding monument of the legal, literary and linguistic culture", was accepted in 1588 in response to the Union of Lublin, which created the Polish–Lithuanian Commonwealth.
 The main author and editor of this statute was the great Chancellor of Lithuania Lew Sapieha of Ruthenian origin.
-The statute was the first one to be printed (in contrast to the handwritten statutes before) in Ruthenian language using Cyrillic alphabet.
-Translations of the statute were printed in Muscovia and also in Poland, where at that time laws were not thoroughly codified and the Lithuanian statute was consulted in some cases where the corresponding or comparably similar Polish laws were unclear or missing.
+The statute was the first one to be printed (in contrast to the handwritten statutes before) in the Ruthenian language using the Cyrillic alphabet.
+Translations of the statute were printed in Russia and also in Poland, where at that time laws were not thoroughly codified and the Lithuanian statute was consulted in some cases where the corresponding or comparably similar Polish laws were unclear or missing.

-The statute reorganized and modified existing law, and also included new laws.
+The statute reorganized and modified existing laws and also included new laws.
 Novel features included a tendency toward severe penalties, including capital punishment, which was in line with the general reactionary retributive trend in contemporary European law (cf. Malleus Maleficarum).
 The statute also provided that crimes committed by or against people from different social ranks were punished alike, following the idea of equal worth of human life.
 Yet the hurdles for a peasant to have a noble tried and convicted were higher than the other way around.
 The statute was supported by Lithuanian magnates, as it granted them special powers and privileges allowing them to keep the lesser Lithuanian nobility and peasants in check.
 As a token for being acknowledged as Grand Duke of Lithuania, Sigismund III Vasa revised the Union of Lublin and approved the Third Lithuanian Statute.